Desheen/Gynvael_missions/mission_48/README.md

   }
 ```

-there is some clean up can be done, but since it's working, doesnt really matter. ( yea lazy way).
+There is some clean up can be done, but since it's working, doesnt really matter. ( yea lazy way).

-its funny that i was writing email to gynvael, telling him what is the solution after i spent long time trying to solve it, while writing the email and trying to explain my effort to gynvael i found that i have a mistake in the condition of the print function ( i kinda excluded all the right cases :$, yea it happen ).
+Its funny that i was writing email to gynvael, telling him what is the solution after i spent long time trying to solve it, while writing the email and trying to explain my effort to gynvael i found that i have a mistake in the condition of the print function ( i kinda excluded all the right cases :$, yea it happen ).

-you can compile my code with: ( you need to install openssl library ( google it ) ).
+You can compile my code with:
 ```
 gcc -o solve solution.cpp -lcrypto
 ./solve
 ```
+( you need to install openssl library ( google it ) ).
-it was fun mission after all. thank you for reading my write up and i hope you find it helpful.
+It was fun mission after all. thank you for reading my write up and i hope you find it helpful.